maraisr/storybook-addon-grid/readme.md

 #### `animation?: bollean = true`

-Enable or Disable grid fade-in and fade-out when toggling the state.
+Enable or Disable the guides from fading in or out when toggling the state.

 > Chromatic users, this will be `false` by default.